bokkypoobah/OrbsSubscriptionSmartContractAudit/audit/README.md

 ## Notes

+* Note that the `minimalMonthlySubscription` check in `Subscription.subscribe(...)` will only check that the first `subscribe(...)` transaction exceeds this threshold.
+Subsequent `subscribe(...)` transactions will always pass this check, regardless of the amount of tokens sent
 * The *DateTime* library uses 1 to represent January, up to 12 to represent December
 * The *DateTime* library uses 1 to represent the first day of the month, up to 31 to represent the last day of the month.
 The `toTimestamp(uint16 _year, uint8 _month, uint8 _day, uint8 _hour, uint8 _minutes, uint8 _seconds)` function will also accept 0 as the first day of the month
 * In `DateTime.toTimestamp(uint16 _year, uint8 _month)`, the third function parameter in the call to `return toTimestamp(_year, _month, 0, 0, 0, 0);` can be specified as 0 to represent the first day of the month